Be it physical, mental, or a consequence outside of one’s immediate control, adversity has a tendency of testing your inner-most convictions.

 Victory, there is nothing else.

 You shouldn’t have to become a financial advisor to save money.
 If money is not scarce, everything that is will take its place.
 And unless you’re living under a rock, you’ll know that central bank meddling directly makes things people truly value less available – food, housing, energy, basic goods and services, to name a few.
-The social contract is broken in more ways than one can imagine, and only a few lines of code can rebuild confidence in a just and fair economic model.
+The social contract is broken in more ways than one can imagine, and only a few lines of code can rebuild confidence in a just economic model.

 In closing, I’d like to underline that it is in the depths of hell where we find our courage.
 Anything worth doing tends to be hard.
 This becomes clearer in victory.